Cascading Variants of Internal Approachability: Introduction

-The construction to obtain Theorem~\ref{Thm2} can be modified to obtain a different result which solves a number of open questions: Under the assumption $2^{\mu}=\mu^+$, the distinction between variants of internal approachability is connected to certain combinatorial principles: Krueger showed that the existence of stationarily many $N\in[H(\mu^+)]^{\mu}$ which are internally stationary but not internally club implies the existence of a disjoint stationary sequence on $\mu^+$ and it is a folklore result that the existence of stationarily many $N\in[H(\mu^+)]^{\mu}$ which are internally unbounded but not internally approachable (that means having one of the three possible distinctions) is equivalent to the failure of the approachability property at $\mu$.
-We will show that the assumption $2^{\mu}=\mu^+$ cannot be relaxed by proving the following theorem:
+The construction used to obtain Theorem \ref{Thm2} can be modified to obtain a different result which answers another open problem: Under the assumption $2^{\mu}=\mu^+$ (in which case $|H(\mu^+)|=\mu^+$), distinctions between some variants of internal approachability are equivalent to the existences of certain combinatorial objects: Assuming $2^{\mu}=\mu^+$, Krueger showed in \cite[Theorem 6.5]{KruegerApplicMSI} that there is a \emph{disjoint stationary sequence on $\mu^+$} if and only if there are stationarily many $N\in[H(\mu^+)]^{\mu}$ which are internally unbounded but not internally club and a folklore theorem (see e.g. \cite[Lemma 1]{CoxFAAppSSR}) states that the \emph{approachability property fails at $\mu$}, i.e. $\mu^+\notin I[\mu^+]$, if and only if there are stationarily many $N\in[H(\mu^+)]^{\mu}$ which are internally unbounded but not internally approachable.
+We will show that in both theorems the assumption $2^{\mu}=\mu^+$ cannot be removed, answering a question of Levine (see \cite[Question 1]{LevineDisjointStatSeq}):